Michael Altfield is a software engineer, writer, security expert, and privacy advocate.

 In 2007, Michael started a technology blog, where he's written extensively on topics such as Linux, Privacy, and Security.

 Between semesters at UCF, Michael cycled over 13,000 kilometers across the United States and raised over $5,000 for Multiple Sclerosis research.

 In 2020, Michael invented the first laptop kill cord and founded the BusKill open-source hardware project.
 His work was featured internationally in over a dozen news outlets, including Sohu, Forbes, TechCrunch, PCMag, PCWorld, PCGamer, ZDNet, Tom's Hardware, Bleeping Computer, CoinDesk, Heise, pplware, and Security Affairs.

-In his spare time--in addition to cycling--Michael has gone on several treks in the Patagonian Andes, the Indian Himalayas, the Sierra Nevada of California, the Chugach mountains of Alaska, and the Canadian Rockies.
+In his spare time--in addition to cycling--Michael has gone on several treks in the Patagonian Andes, the Indian Himalayas, the Sierra Nevada of California, the Chugach mountains of Alaska, the Canadian Rockies, and the Scandinavian Mountains.